I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ns-bthhfpddi-_bthhfp_descriptor.md

 The audio driver uses the string returned in <i>FriendlyName</i> to set the DEVPKEY_DeviceInterface_FriendlyName property on the KS filter’s KSCATEGORY_AUDIO device interface.
 To do this, the audio driver calls IoSetDeviceInterfacePropertyData and sets the property type to DEVPROP_TYPE_STRING_INDIRECT.
 An example string is "@System32\drivers\bthhfenum.sys,#2;%1 Hands-Free%0..;(SomeDeviceName)”.
 Note that this is an indirect string and therefore not necessarily the human readable string that is directly displayed in a user interface.
 The audio system uses this string to generate localized strings used for display to the user, such as in the Sounds control panel.

-For information about the IOCTLs that work with this structure, see <a href="audio.bluetooth_hfp_ddi_ioctls">Bluetooth HFP DDI IOCTLs</a>.
+For information about the IOCTLs that work with this structure, see <a href="https://msdn.microsoft.com/library/windows/hardware/dn302027">Bluetooth HFP DDI IOCTLs</a>.

 ## -requirements